AbrahamSalloum/fortune/README.md

 react  app to track equities/crypto.

-frontend: node, redux/thunk, material-ui,
+frontend: React, redux/thunk, material-ui, react-router-dom, firebase,
-backend: node, express, mongodb, jwts
+backend: node, express, mongodb

 This is now decommsioned as the market API was too expensive to maintain for my usecase.